Yahoo UK Modern Slavery Act Statement for the Financial Year ending 31 December 2021

 7. Further actions and sign-off

-Yahoo continue to integrate controls relevant to Modern Slavery within our Supplier risk management tool, which was implemented in Q1 2021.
-A new Supplier Intake tool and process was developed to ensure transparency for all Sourcing activities and went live in Q1 2022.
-The new guided buying/Intake tool is also designed with the capability to integrate controls relevant to Modern Slavery within it.
+Yahoo continues to integrate controls relevant to Modern Slavery within our Supplier risk management tool, which was implemented in 2021.
+Yahoo developed a new Supplier Intake tool and process in Q1 2022 to ensure transparency for all Sourcing activities.
+This Intake tool is also designed with the capability to integrate controls relevant to Modern Slavery within it.

 Signed version available at: